Around eight months ago, I started a new blog in the marketing realm. When I first started out, my traffic was flat.

 Best of all, I’ve been doing it without spending a dollar on marketing.

 The tactics I’ve been using will work for anyone.
 They work so well that the results I’m experiencing with my nutrition blog are even better, which is crazy since I don’t have a brand in that space and I don’t have many assets I can leverage to help it grow.
-(I’ll be updating you in a week on my journey to $100,000 monthly income).

 So, how did I achieve those results, and how can you gain similar ones?